|

 Her research projects include:

-Landscape-scale effects of outburst floods from glacial lakes, lava dams and landslide dams
+• Landscape-scale effects of outburst floods from glacial lakes, lava dams and landslide dams

-Paleo-tsunami deposits in southern India and Chile
+• Paleo-tsunami deposits in Chile, India and elsewhere

-Processes and timing of arroyo incision in semi-arid central Washington
+• Processes and timing of arroyo incision in semi-arid central Washington

 Teaching and Schedule